 When to see a doctor

-If you or your child has any of the signs and symptoms that may be associated with Chiari malformation, see your doctor for an evaluation.
+See a health care professional if you or your child has any of the symptoms that may be associated with Chiari malformation.

-Because many symptoms of Chiari malformation can also be associated with other disorders, a thorough medical evaluation is important.
+Many symptoms of Chiari malformation also can be caused by other conditions.
+A full medical evaluation is important.

 Chiari malformation type 2 is nearly always associated with a form of spina bifida called myelomeningocele.